Workflow

 Adopt Pattern (Separate Path)

-Flow: adopt → archive
+Flow: plan (adopt mode) → archive

 When to use: Documenting existing code that has no spec yet.
 This is the reverse of the normal workflow — you're extracting specs from code rather than writing code from specs.